 Professor SCHWARZ: "You Should Know What You Want"

-43 visiting professors joint teaching community of SPbPU in 2017.
+43 visiting professors joined the teaching community of SPbPU in 2017.
 For instance, Professor, Dr. Eng.
-Harald SCHWARZ from Brandenburg University of Technology Cottbus-Senftenberg (BTU Cottbus-Senftenberg) came to Institute of Energy and Transport Systems (IETS of SPbPU) to lecture on Electrical Power Engineering.
-In his interview Professor SCHWARZ told about the importance of Smart Grids, shared his opinion about online educational courses and marked three things which make students' studying successful.
+Harald SCHWARZ from the Brandenburg University of Technology Cottbus-Senftenberg (BTU Cottbus-Senftenberg) came to the Institute of Energy and Transport Systems (IETS) of SPbPU to lecture on Electrical Power Engineering.
+In his interview, Professor SCHWARZ told about the importance of smart grids, shared his opinion about online educational courses, and marked three things which make students' studying successful.

 - Professor SCHWARZ, how often do you visit Russia?

-- Besides Smart Grids there are Micro Smart Grids.
+- Besides smart grids, there are micro smart grids.
 Where can we use them?

 - According to my opinion, it depends on a person.
 Someone's motivation is a degree.
-For someone it is an educational process and knowledge.
-For others it is a science in general.
+For someone, it is an educational process and knowledge.
+For others, it is a science in general.
 It's complicated!

 - And our traditional question: please, name three things which make the students' studying successful!

 - First: you should know what you want.
 If you know what you want, you can focus on that.
 If you don't, you are always jumping between different options.
 Second: you should be able to organize yourself.
 And the third: you have to organize how you study.

 - Professor SCHWARZ, thank you very much for the interesting interview!
 We wish you success with your scientific work!